Recent developments on Oka manifolds: Oka manifolds, Campana specialness, and metric properties

-Other examples of Calabi-Yau surfaces arise as elliptic fibrations, as quotients of abelian surfaces, or as complete intersections.
-Enriques surfaces and hyperelliptic surfaces have first Chern class that vanishes as a real cohomology class, so Yau's theorem on the existence of a Ricci-flat metric applies, but it does not vanish as an integral cohomology class.

-For the class of compact complex surfaces with vanishing Kodaira dimension $\kappa=0$ it is known that hyperelliptic surfaces, Kodaira surfaces, and tori are Oka, but it is unknown whether any or all K3 surfaces or Enriques surfaces are Oka (see \cite[Sect.
-7.3]{Forstneric2017E}).
+Other examples of Calabi--Yau surfaces arise as elliptic fibrations, as quotients of abelian surfaces, or as complete intersections.
+Enriques surfaces and hyperelliptic surfaces have first Chern class that vanishes as a real cohomology class (so Yau's theorem on the existence of a Ricci-flat metric applies) but it does not vanish as an integral cohomology class.
+For the class of compact complex surfaces with vanishing Kodaira dimension it is known that hyperelliptic surfaces, Kodaira surfaces, and tori are Oka, but it is unknown whether any or all K3 surfaces or Enriques surfaces are Oka (see \cite[Section 7.3]{Forstneric2017E}).

-More generally, for every $n\in\N$ the zero set in the homogeneous coordinates on $\CP^{n+1}$ of a nonsingular homogeneous degree $n+2$ polynomial in $n + 2$ variables is a compact Calabi--Yau $n$-fold.
-The case $n = 1$ gives elliptic curves, while $n=2$ gives K3 surfaces.
+More generally, for every $n\in\N$ the zero set in the homogeneous coordinates on $\CP^{n+1}$ of a nonsingular homogeneous polynomial of degree $n+2$ in $n + 2$ variables is a compact Calabi--Yau $n$-fold.
+The case $n = 1$ gives elliptic curves while $n=2$ gives K3 surfaces.